zephir74/Multi-Services-Bruteforcer/README.md

 ## How to use

-Go in the repository folder and execute `python3 msb.py`, then follow the instructions
+Go into the repository folder and execute `python3 msb.py`, then follow the instructions

 ## Requirements